 It's a big old ocean out there with plenty of space for hungry fish to amble around, blissfully unaware of the presence of our trolling lines.
 Wouldn't it be great if our lures could shout out, in fishy-speak of course, "HEY GUYS, WE'RE OVER HERE - COME AND GET US!"

 Well, I have good news...

-If you were a baitfish, the very last thing you'd want to do is splash around on the surface, announcing your presence to grateful predators safely lurking some distance away.
+If you were a baitfish, the very last thing you'd want to do is splash around on the surface, announcing your presence to grateful predators lurking some distance away.
 "Hey guys, we're over here ...!!!"

 They come in various shapes and sizes, often resembling a flyingfish like the Carolina Lures Bird Teasers shown here - not that it matters a jot what they look like as long as they make a fuss on the surface.

 They all do the job - which is to encourage any nearby predator to wonder what all the fuss is about, cruise over and take a look.

 What he'll believe he's seeing is a small shoal of baitfish playing around, one of which is straggling off the back, away from the others.
-Your lure - the obvious target.
+Your lure; the obvious target!